yuyu2172/chainercv-chainer-meetup/slides/main.md

 ChainerCV ...
 ]
 - provides **easy-to-use** implementations of sophisticated networks like SSD
-- faithfully **reproduced** training procedure from the original paper
+- faithfully **reproduced** training procedure from the original papers
 - contains tools and implementations that are **compositional**

 .center.img-33[![chainercv logo](images/CV1-2.png)]